4TUResearchData-Carpentries/data_carpentry_instructors/README.md

 The goal is to build up a shared library of resources for both current and future instructors, and minimise the "resource sprawl" that can occur.
 So please deposit your files and notes here, in the **BRANCH CORRESPONDING TO EACH RUN OF THE COURSE**

-## Instructions for using thie repo:
+## Instructions for using this repo:

 1. **BEFORE** the course
   - **HOST** to create a branch (from *main*) named according to the official Carpentries slug format eg 2025-02-13-TUD